Attraction Guide: St. Mark's Cathedral, Korčula Town, Croatia

 St. Mark's Cathedral Guide

-A Masterpiece of Stone: Discover St. Mark's Cathedral Guide
+A Masterpiece of Stone: St. Mark's Cathedral Guide

 Transportation

-Korčula Town is easily walkable.
-St. Mark's Cathedral is located in the heart of the old town and is accessible on foot from anywhere within the town walls.
-Ferries and catamarans connect Korčula to other islands and mainland cities like Split and Dubrovnik.
-From the ferry terminal, it's a short walk to the old town.
+St. Mark's Cathedral is located in the heart of Korčula Town's old town and is easily accessible on foot from anywhere within the town.
+Ferries arrive at the port just outside the old town walls, making it a short walk to the cathedral.